Pop Culture Madness!

 Donald and Doris Fisher opened their clothing store, The Gap, in San Francisco.

-The arpanet (first internet) invented, connecting four computers
+The arpanet (first internet) was invented, connecting four computers

 The Habits